danielsaggau/danielsaggau/README.md

 ### Welcome to my Github Page :wave:

 I am a :de: / :south_africa: graduate Student, studying Statistics at LMU in Munich.
-I am interested in causality, deep metric learning and self-supervised learning.
+I am interested in causality and self-supervised learning.

 You can contact me via: